DoD-Platform-One/bigbang/docs/configuration.md

 In addition, each package contains its own GitRepository and HelmRelease resource that can be customized.
 Look in the [Helm chart templates](../chart/templates) for the these resources.

 Settings for eny of these resources can be overridden by [patching](https://kubectl.docs.kubernetes.io/references/kustomize/patches/) the resource in your environment's kustomization files.
 Use Flux's documentation for [GitRepository](https://toolkit.fluxcd.io/components/source/gitrepositories/), [HelmRelease](https://toolkit.fluxcd.io/components/helm/helmreleases/), and [Kustomization](https://toolkit.fluxcd.io/components/kustomize/kustomization/) to find settings for these resources.
-The following are examples of commonly reqeusted custom patches covered in the [bigbang template repo]https://repo1.dso.mil/platform-one/big-bang/customers/template/-/tree/main#flux-components):
+The following are examples of commonly requested custom patches covered in the [bigbang template repo]<https://repo1.dso.mil/platform-one/big-bang/customers/template/-/tree/main#flux-components>):

 - Updating flux-system component resource usage
   - [Example `kustomization.yaml`](https://repo1.dso.mil/platform-one/big-bang/customers/template/-/tree/main#adjust-resource-allocation-for-a-flux-system-component)